-“You first said you want to go to library and now you want to go this way.”, came the vexed reply in tamil with a shade of broken English from the gatekeeper.
-The gatekeeper himself was as historic as the place was, with a set of pale eyes whites of which were dirty, a face marked with wrinkles and scars , and a tumor like affliction in mouth.
-One could have categorically placed the contenance as uneasing if not scaring.
+“You first said you want to go to the library and now you want to go this way.”, came the vexed reply in Tamil with a shade of broken English from the gatekeeper.
+The gatekeeper himself was as historic as the place was, with a set of pale eyes- whites of which were dirty, a face marked with wrinkles and scars, and a tumor-like affliction in the mouth.
+One could have categorically placed his countenance as uneasing if not scary!

 “Tamil terima, anna.
 I am new to this place.”

-It was all green on both side of dilapidated asphalt road, with no sign of human inhabitation.
-Long grasses with jutting blades tried to engulf the horizon.
-The buildings were ancient, and a gardener was clearing the brown grass with a motor-blades.
+It was all green on both sides of the dilapidated asphalt road, with no sign of human inhabitation.
+Long grasses with jutting blades tried their best to engulf the horizon.
+The buildings were ancient, and a gardener was clearing the brown dried grass with a motor-blades.
 The humming sound sounded sinister, foreboding of lurking secrets.
-He listened to the sound made by his footsteps as he continued his non-chalant stroll.
+He listened mindfully to the sound made by his footsteps as he continued his nonchalant stroll.

-He ushered without confidence into the secretary room, from which he could hear hushed tones.
+He ushered in without confidence into the secretary room, from which he could hear hushed tones.
 Two elderly ladies were chatting behind two huge mahogany desks.
-Each desk had a IBM desktop computer-neatly wrapped under transparent sheets, as if they were too precious to touch.
-The sound of rusty typewriter mingled with the creeking of ceiling fan.
+Each desk had an IBM desktop computer-neatly wrapped under transparent sheets as if it was too precious to touch.
+The sound of rusty typewriter mingled with the creaking of the ceiling fan.

 “So are you a healer?”, the younger of two asked breaking the eerie silence.

-“Healer?? “, she definitely didn’t meant the psychic healer, it cant be.
-But that was what she meant, to the boy’s utter amazement.
+“Healer??”, she definitely did not mean the psychic healer, it can’t be.
+But judging by her unfazed expression that was what she meant, to the boy’s utter amazement.

-“May be I am clairvoyant, may be.
+“Maybe I am clairvoyant, maybe?
 A bit.
 Not sure”, that was his till-now-kept-secret thought.
-Although he had shared it with few of close friends who would have an understanding of it, else it was pretty secret.
+Although he had shared it with few close friends who would have an understanding of it, else it was a secret.

 “Do you have a light?”